goravel/docs/ORM/factories.md

 ### Persisting Models

-The `Create` method instantiates model instances and persists them to the database using Orm's `Save` method:
+The `Create` method creates and saves model instances to the database using Orm's `Save` method.

 ```go
 var user models.User